Updated: August 16, 2023

 The redesigned SEO Dashboard goes beyond Search Console data and insights by aggregating all of the SEO tools Wix offers into one location.

-Previously, in order to access the SEO Setup Checklist and to connect to Search Console via a one-click connection, users needed to access a specific entry point.
-This entry point was separate from the rest of Wix’s SEO tools.
-With the new SEO Dashboard, all of Wix’s SEO tools can be found in place, including the SEO Setup Checklist and direct Search Console connection.
+Previously, in order to access the SEO Setup Checklist and to connect to Search Console via a one-click connection, users needed to access a specific entry point (separate from the rest of Wix’s SEO tools).
+With the SEO Dashboard, all of Wix’s SEO tools can be found in place, including the SEO Setup Checklist and direct Search Console connection.